salehmsaddi/An-Alliance-for-Uncertainty-Quantification/README.md

 ```text
 S. Msaddi, T. Kumbasar, 2025.
 An Alliance for Uncertainty Quantification: Type-2 Fuzzy Logic Systems with Conformal Prediction, IEEE Transactions on Emerging Topics in Computational Intelligence.
 ```
-## 🚧 The code will be uploaded soon!

 We kindly ask that you cite the above-mentioned paper if you use this **Alliance Framework** in your research or publish work based on these codes.